image

 Finally, there’s the possibility that the calcination zone will extend too far in both directions.
 This tends to increase the temperature of the reaction, leading to more wasted lime and lowered output.
 Carefully manage your fuel and airflow to get the zone back into its proper boundaries.

-For more than 20 years, Kiln Technology Company has been a leader among rotary kiln manufacturers, as well as having extensive repair and maintenance experience.
-Whether you need a new kiln or need help maintaining your existing equipment, contact us!
+For more than 20 years, Kiln Technology Company Company has been a leader among rotary kiln manufacturers, as well as having extensive repair and maintenance experience.
+Whether you need a new kiln or need help maintaining your existing equipment with rotary kiln services, contact us!

 Top